richyjyun/OvernightTracking/README.md

 - Find the centroid, raw sum, and average change of both the positive and negative regions.
 - Save the above values as well as the current time into a binary file.
 - Load data and plot the changes over time.
-- One disadvantage of this method is its inability to track rotations.
-However, its similarity to the accelerometer data from the Neurochip3 mounted on the animal's head showed the animal rarely engages in perfectly rotational movement.